ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/index.md

    * [10 minutes to EarthCODE](./10%20minutes%20to%20EarthCODE.md) – A quick overview to get started fast
    * [Accessing EarthCODE](./Accessing%20EarthCODE.md) – Accessing EarthCODE and Platforms
-   * [Troubleshooting and Support](./Troubleshooting%20and%20Support.md) – Help when you need it
+   * [Frequently Asked Questions](./Frequently%20Asked%20Questions.md) – Help when you need it

 3. **Explore the EarthCODE Platform Ecosystem** – We have a growing ecosystem of platforms to provide [FAIR and Open Earth Observation science tools and infrastructure](../Technical%20Documentation/Platforms/index.md) to explore.